|Charity donation news stories from around the world. Charitable organizations help those families in need. Donate today. 1-888-228-7320|

 A church needs no ruling from the IRS to be exempt from taxation.
 "It is exempt by virtue of being a church, religious organization and auxiliary of such an organization.

 They should however give you a letter in thanks (or a receipt) that will state this.
 Keep this letter with your other tax records as proof of your donation.
 Information that should be included on this letter includes: charity's name and federal tax ID number; donor's name; date of donation; and year, make and model of the donated car.
 It is also beneficial for this type of document to include a brief statement regarding the organizations mission or “purpose”.

 Keep very good records of what you've donated.
 Keep copies of any documents provided to you.
 “I can’t tell you how many times we have been contacted by individuals who have donated their cars to other organizations and either were never given a receipt for their car donation, or have somehow lost it and do not recall who they donated it to!”
-According to Works of Life and Online Car Donation .org.
+According to Giving Center and Online Car Donation .org.